johnwargo/circuitpython-sync/readme.md

 npx cpsync <device_path> <sync_path>
 ```

-On Windows, the device will appear as a drive with a drive letter assignment.
-So, assuming it's drive H (your experience may vary but that's how it shows up on my Windows system) you would start the process using the following command:
+On Windows, the device appears as a drive with a drive letter assignment.
+So, assuming it's drive H (your experience may vary but that's how it shows up on my Windows system) start the module with the following command:

 ``` shell
 cpsync h: c:\dev\mycoolproject